alicevich/Unix-Finger/README.md

 # About #

-This client/server program simulates UNIX's finger command.
+This client/server program simulates the UNIX finger command.